stman/OpenWRT-19.07.2-factory-tar-file-for-Ubiquiti-EdgeRouter-x/Version 21.02/README.md

 Open a terminal.

-Then type the following commands (Change "-b openwrt-21.02" to "-b openwrt-22.03" to compile the 22.03 version):
+Then type the following commands :

 ```
 sudo apt-get update